What will I tell my kids about 9/11?

 But then, I realized that was the wrong way to approach this mess, and it gives the key to how I want to approach this heinous day when it comes to tell my daughter about it.

-The indisputable fact of 9/11 is that, regardless of the perpetrators who planned and carried it out, it was an act of hatred, calculated to the last degree to beget the maximum amount of hatred in return.
+The indisputable fact of 9/11 is that, regardless of the identities and allegiances of perpetrators who planned and carried it out, 9/11 was an act of hatred, calculated to the last degree to beget the maximum amount of hatred in return.
 That hatred has been directed at religious groups, at nationalities, at political ideologies and at the general population.
 It’s made everyone into a terrorist, into someone who can’t be trusted, and into a potential threat.
 And further, by its insinuation that it was perpetrated by members of a fanatical religious group, it’s sown seeds of nihilism that have as their only goal, the undermining of the religious fabric of our world.
 If people don’t trust each other, don’t hang together and work together, they’re much easier to manipulate and control as individuals.

 So, what to tell my kids about 9/11?

 - 9/11 happened.
 It’s going to be up to my kids themselves to divine fact from fiction, and make up their own minds about the source of the events that transpired, and the intentions of those that did it.